 Recall that a polynomial is a zero polynomial iff all coefficients are zero.
 The Schwarz-Zippel lemma states that if $f(x_1,...,x_N)$ is a non-zero polynomial of degree d and we pick a point e from \mathbb{Z}q^N randomly, then the probability that f(e) = 0 is at most d/q.
 Since q was already required to be exponentially large, this means that, in practice, the chance of the polynomial at point e being zero without the polynomial being zero is negligible.
-This lemma can be used to check that two polynomials f, f' are equal by checking that f - f'is the zero polynomial, including in the Terelius-Wikström proof of shuffle and several of the Bayer-Groth subarguments.
+This lemma can be used to check that two polynomials f, f' are equal by checking that f - f'is the zero polynomial and is widely used in ZKPs that reason about polynomials, including in the Terelius-Wikström proof of shuffle and several of the Bayer-Groth subarguments.